LeonisX/yoda-stories-translation-tool/documents/demo.md

 _In fact, the `izx4._unnamed2` field is haunting me.
-It can be assumed that it is not used,
-But it may also be that this value is somehow used when generating a map, or somewhere else._
+It can be assumed that it is not used, but it may also be that this value is somehow used when generating a map, or somewhere else._

 **Zone 152**: